 A Mahogany Opera Group production

-Thanks to all those who gave to our crowd-funding campaign, which allowed us to record Folie à Deux as an album.
-You can see these wonderful people listed on our Folie Generators page .
+Thanks to all our Folie Generators who gave to our crowd-funding campaign, which allowed us to record Folie à Deux as an album.